Published May 25, 2021 • 14 minute read

 Assessments & Meetings

-Risk assessment should always be on the agenda at status meetings, include ongoing reassessments of imminent risks, and inform the team of any risks that are no longer threats.
+Risk assessment should always be on the agenda at status meetings, including conducting ongoing reassessments of imminent risks and informing the team of any risks that are no longer threats.

 Review and document the efficacy of each risk response.